tamarabester/Radiflow-Pizza/README.md

 2. build: `docker-compose build`

 ## Execution
-The program receives its input through a csv file 'orders.csv'.
-Create such file in the directory the running command is run from.
+The program receives its input through a CSV file 'orders.csv'.
+Create this file in the directory the running command is run from.

 **Input file format**
-Each line represents an order for a single pizza, and each pizza is represented by comma seperated toppings.
+Each line represents an order for a single pizza, and each pizza is represented by comma-separated toppings.
-For example, the following file is interoperated as a list of 4 orders: First order with onion and mushroom toppings, second one with extra mozzarella, third one is plain, and the forth one with olives.
+For example, the following file is interpreted as a list of 4 orders: The first order with onion and mushroom toppings, the second one with extra mozzarella, the third one plain, and the fourth one with olives.
 ```
 Onion,Mushrooms
 Mozzarella